 - If there is any evidence of physical, emotional and/or sexual abuse of the child by any one parent

 Getting help negotiating child custody

 Your divorce attorney can help you negotiate your child custody arrangement.
-Your attorney also can prepare you for a child custody hearing if you end up in a custody dispute.
+Your attorney can prepare you for a child custody hearing if you end up in a custody dispute.